Albert-Gao/modern-es6-npm-boilerplate/README.md

 - `npm run test`: Run tests via `Jest`
 - `npm run example`: Run example to see if the transpiled code works or not.
 - `npm run prepublish`: Clean, lint, test then build

+## About .vscode folder

+It contains an example to show how to debug the `Jest` test in Visual studio code, remove it if you don't want.

+You should add `.vscode` to the `.gitignore` file.